DoctorWkt/CSCv2/Instructions.md

 ```
 num1:	EQU	34	# Store num1 in location 34
-five:	EQU	five	# The constant 5
+five:	EQU	5	# The constant 5
 ```

 Later on in your program, you can write